Content marketing calendar

 FBR’s content marketing option can also be a tremendous boost to your content calendar.
 Unlike other publications where you have to write the content, FBR’s editorial team creates the content for you and because it’s written by an unbiased third-party expert, it has even more credibility.

 Finally, include advertising deadlines in your calendar, too.
-You’ll likely need to coordinate copy and creative for your ads, so adding dates to the calendar can help you stay on top of it.
+You’ll likely need to coordinate copy and creative for your ads.
+Adding dates to the calendar can help you stay on top of it.

 3. Look for unusual holidays.

 Most companies do some sort of campaign around one or more of the standard holidays, like New Year’s, Thanksgiving, etc. But you can also take advantage of some of the more unusual or wacky holidays to create content or social media posts.
 For example, did you know that March 23 is Puppy Day?
 If you’re a pet services franchise, that’s a great day to leverage with special content.
-Depending on what franchise sector you’re in, you might plan content in your calendar for days like: Donut Day (June 7), Grandparents’ Day (September 8) or Taco Day (October 4).
+Depending on what franchise sector you’re in, you might plan content for days like Donut Day (June 7), Grandparents’ Day (September 8), or Taco Day (October 4).

 The key is to research potential holidays, come up with topic ideas, and plan what content to publish in advance.
 This National Day Calendar and this list of social media holidays are a good place to start.